mand3552/SEIS631_FinalProject/README.md

 Before we take a look at the top few rows of the dataframe, let’s go over what we did in the above code chunk.
-First, we created a new variable and name it %\_df, this variable is taking the %\_data part of the combined vector we constructed earlier and converting it to a dataframe using the as\_tibble() function.
+First, we created a new variable and name it train\_df and test\_df, this variable is taking the train\_data or test\_data part of the combined vector we constructed earlier and converting it to a dataframe using the as\_tibble() function.
 Within this function, we clarify to not check the names of the columns using .name\_repair = “minimal”.
 This is being done since the original data doesn’t have column names and we are assigning them now using the setNames() function, here we are pulling the array for the column names built in the first line of the code block.
-Finally, we are adding a 14th column to this dataframe with the column name ‘label’ which is populated with y of the train/test data or what we called %\_labels.
+Finally, we are adding a 14th column to this dataframe with the column name ‘label’ which is populated with y of the train/test data or what we called train\_labels and test\_labels.
 So now we have two new dataframes, let’s peek at them:

     head(train_df)